Angelica acutiloba: Taxonomy and distribution

-A. acutiloba var. acutiloba grows in the banks and valleys, from Honshu (North of Shiga Preecture)to Hokkaido.
+A. acutiloba var. acutiloba grows in the banks and valleys, from Honshu (North of Shiga Prefecture) to Hokkaido.
 While A. acutiloba var. iwatensis grows in high altitude, mountainous terrains and grasslands, distributed throughout temperate areas.

 The crop cultivated in Nara Prefecture has been known as Yamato tōki or Ōfuka-tōki (the latter after Ōfukachō in Gojō, Nara), reputedly superior to the Hokkaido-grown Hokkai tōki, and though the latter has been classed as a subspecies in the past, it is assigned a senior category of variety: